 “Gary!”
 Prof. Oak called out to me from ahead of the four of us, glaring with disapproval.

 Prof. Oak shook his head and continued to stare coldly at me.
-"Gary," he said, taking a step towards us.
+“Gary,” he said, taking a step towards us.
 He turned to June.
-"And Jill, as well.
+“And Jill, as well.
 I am very surprised to see this.
 You both have managed to acquire Charizard from my lab and are trying to break away from here.
-I wish I didn't have to say this, but I am very disappointed in you two.
-Gary, your mother's request is that you stay here.
-I cannot allow you to just leave like this.
-I don't know what you intend to do with Charizard, but you have no permission to leave this place.
-Your mother is still your guardian.
-I'm very sorry, Gary, but you cannot proceed any further."
+I am very disappointed in you two.
+Gary, your mother’s request is that you stay here.
+She is still your guardian, so you have no permission to leave this place.
+I’m very sorry, Gary, but you cannot proceed any further.”